moaxcp/graph-dsl/README.md

 # Releases

+## 0.2.0

+* Optimized codenarc configuration using the ruleset method.
+* Updated gradle to version 3.3.
+* Added Plugin interface for all Plugins to implement.
+* Added plugins property to Graph which contains all plugins applied to the Graph.
+* Adde DirectedGraph plugin which converts a Graph into a DirectedGraph.

 ## 0.1.2

 sonarqube.com doesn't seem to show any issues for groovy projects.
 This release adds codenarc support for local development.
 This allows developers to view issues right away without worrying about sonar.